Amir Bashti

-Amir Bashti (born March 21, 1997) is an American soccer player who last played for USL Championship club Atlanta United 2.
+Amir Bashti (born March 21, 1997) is an American former professional soccer player.

 Early life

 Bashti was born and raised in San Jose, California.
 He attended Monta Vista High School in Cupertino and played youth soccer for the San Jose Earthquakes Academy.
 He is of Iranian descent.

 College career

-Bashti played four years of college soccer at Stanford University from 2015–2018.
-As a 4 year starter, he won 3 national titles with Stanford, recording 19 goals and 13 assists in 88 games in his collegiate career.
+Bashti played four years of college soccer at Stanford University from 2015 to 2018.
+As a 4-year starter, he won 3 national titles with Stanford, recording 19 goals and 13 assists in 88 games in his collegiate career.
 He won Pac-12 player of the week honors twice during his senior year and was named in the All-Pac-12 first team at the end of the season.

 While at college, Bashti also appeared for USL PDL side Burlingame Dragons in 2016 and 2017.

 Professional career

 Early career

 In the 2019 MLS SuperDraft, Atlanta United selected Bashti in the second round (48th overall).

-After failing to sign a contract with Atlanta, on June 28, 2019 Amir went back to California where he grew up and signed a contract with the San Francisco Glens of the USL League Two, where he played in two matches.
+After failing to sign a contract with Atlanta, on June 28, 2019, Amir went back to California where he grew up and signed a contract with the San Francisco Glens of the USL League Two, where he played in two matches.

 In August 2019, Bashti trained with the Glens' European partner club, German 2.
-Bundesliga side Holstein Kiel, playing in an under-23 match against Hamburg.
+Bundesliga side Holstein Kiel, playing in an under-23 match against Hamburger SV II.